Home

 Kayaking

-Deer Crossing kayaking courses start on the flat waters of Loon Lake.
+Kayaking courses start on the flat waters of Loon Lake.
 The lake course covers strokes, wet exits, bracing, sculling, turtle swimming, Eskimo rolls, hand rolls, and rescue skills.
-In addition to instruction, there are many opportunities for kayaking games.
-"Pirates and Galleons" and kayak water polo are favorites.
+In addition to instruction, there are many opportunities for kayaking games, such as “Pirates and Galleons” and kayak water polo.
+Campers who reach a certain proficiency in kayaking can paddle a kayak on the canoe camping out-trip.

-I really wanted to learn to kayak.
-Silvia taught each of my lessons and this year I successfully completed turtle swimming.
-After all my hard work and Silvia's encouragement I am going to come back next year and beat the 12 and under record of kayak rolls (250).
+“I really wanted to learn to kayak.
+Sylvia taught each of my lessons and this year I completed turtle swimming.
+After all my hard work and Silvia’s encouragement, I am coming back next year to beat the 12-and-under record of 250 kayak rolls!”

 Swimming

-Recreational swimming, known as "open beach" at camp, is usually offered several periods each day.
-Campers can swim in our crystal-clear water or relax on the warm granite that makes up our beach.
-The beach is supervised by certified lifeguards with advanced open water training.
+Recreational swimming, known as “open beach” at camp, is usually offered several periods each day.
+Campers can swim in the crystal-clear water or relax on the warm granite beach.
+Open beach is supervised by certified lifeguards with advanced open water training.
+Other activities available at open beach include snorkeling, training for the one-mile lake swim, and inner tube water polo.

-Strong swimmers at Deer Crossing may participate in the lake swim, which usually occurs in the third 2-week session of camp.
-Campers swim from the Deer Crossing lakefront to Loon Lake's "second dam," a distance of roughly a mile.
+Strong swimmers at Deer Crossing may participate in the lake swim, which usually takes place during Sessions 2, 3, and 4.
+Campers swim from the Deer Crossing lakefront to Loon Lake’s Second Dam, a distance of about one mile.
+Some campers even swim back to camp!
+For safety, a canoe or rescue board trails each swimmer.
+Campers prepare for the lake swim by practicing in lake swim prep classes.

 Whitewater Rafting

-Our one day trip takes us down the upper South Fork of the American River through class 2 and 3 rapids.
-If you haven't rafted before, you won't want to miss it.
+Whitewater rafting is an exciting optional one-day trip on the American River with the rafting company Mother Lode.
+This day trip rafts down the upper South Fork of the American River through class 2 and 3 rapids.
+If you haven’t rafted before, you won’t want to miss it.
 Many of our returning campers sign up for this trip every year!